emmayint/deep-learning-CV/readme.txt

 instructions

-the model file (.h5) is bigger than github's limit. put the model file in the directory or the prediction  won't work.
+the model file (.h5) is bigger than github's limit. download it from https://drive.google.com/file/d/1HfYQa7juMvmXWoUjTEMKMVEJ7Q71MpZ1/view?usp=sharing and put the h5 file in the directory or the prediction  won't work.

 run node server:
 $ npm i